Rohit22-dev/Blog-2.0/README.md

 1- Add time of comment and show avatar
 2- Create comment threads
-2- Create more login methods
+3- Create more login methods
+4- Remove sending extra id to backend in Blogcard handleCommnet function.